Le-Mouton/OpenGL-Project/README.md

 OpenGL project

-If you are reading this, consider that I'm an 18 years old autodidact programmer, and I program alongside my classes.
+If you are reading this, consider that I'm an young autodidact programmer, and I program alongside my classes.
 So it's may not perfect and I still have a lot of things to learn.

 I'm currently really interested by the C++ and more particularly in the 3D, so I began to learn C++ few months ago, and now I want to create some cool thing with it.